Logo

 Durations

 Within each block, you can specify a target duration.
 If you do, then each block's target start time is automatically calculated based on the lengths of every block before it.
-These start times are visible in your session view and within the script, at the top of each block.
+These start times are visible in your session view, the full script and the run of show view, at the top of each block.

 Selecting Multiple Sections

-If you need to edit several sections at a time, you can do this by clicking the section numbers to select them.
-You can also hold the shift key to select a range.
+If you need to edit or move several sections at a time, you can do this by hovering over the section number and clicking Select Section.
+The bulk editor toolbar will appear at the bottom of your screen.

 Adding Cues